AnyBlok/AnyBlok/doc/MEMENTO.rst

  * ``uText``
  * ``Selection``

- All the column have got the same params
+ All the columns have got the this params:

 +-------------+---------------------------------------------------------------+
 | Param       | Description                                                   |